kubeedge/website/CONTRIBUTING.md

 1. Run `git status` at any time, to check the status of your local files.
   Git tells you which files need adding or committing to your local repo.

-1. Commit your updated files to your local git repo.
+1. Commit your updated files to your local git repo(`-s` flag add the sign-off to the commit message).
 Example commit:

     ```
     git commit -a -s -m "Fixed some doc errors."